Finding Jobs in Qatar is a golden opportunity.

 Other requirements work in Qatar.

 In addition to all or any of the above, you may have to figure out a couple of belongings in Qatar.
 For instance, you’ll need a medical check.
 In some cases, you’ll also need a record check.
 It is often, particularly the case for state jobs or licensed professions.
-You are finding Jobs in Qatar.
+You are finding employment in Qatar.

 They are finding jobs in Qatar.